-Section 1.2 What is the most you will pay for Medicare Part A and Part B covered medical services?
+Section 1.3 What is the most you will pay for Medicare Part A and Part B covered medical services?

-Because you are enrolled in a Medicare Advantage Plan, there is a limit to how much you have to pay out-of-pocket each year for in-network medical services that are covered under Medicare Part A and Part B (see the Medical Benefits Chart in Section 2, below).
+Because you are enrolled in a Medicare Advantage Plan, there is a limit to how much you have to pay out-of-pocket each year for in-network medical services that are covered by our plan (see the Medical Benefits Chart in Section 2, below).
 This limit is called the maximum out-of-pocket amount for medical services.

-As a member of Kansas Health Advantage Plus (HMO I-SNP), the most you will have to pay out-of-pocket for in-network covered Part A and Part B services in 2020 is \$4,500.
-The amounts you pay for copayments, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-(The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
-If you reach the maximum out-of-pocket amount of \$4,500, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
+As a member of Kansas Health Advantage (HMO I-SNP), the most you will have to pay out-of-pocket for in-network covered Part A and Part B services in 2021 is \$7,550.
+The amounts you pay for deductibles, copayments, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
+(The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.)
+If you reach the maximum out-of-pocket amount of \$7,550, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
 However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-Section 1.3 Our plan does not allow providers to "balance bill" you
+Section 1.4 Our plan does not allow providers to "balance bill" you

-As a member of Kansas Health Advantage Plus (HMO I-SNP), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
+As a member of Kansas Health Advantage (HMO I-SNP), an important protection for you is that after you meet any deductibles, you only have to pay your cost-sharing amount when you get services covered by our plan.
 We do not allow providers to add additional separate charges, called "balance billing."
 This protection (that you never pay more than your cost-sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.